The iOS App Marketing Strategy Guide

 Choose Your Revenue Model

+Before we dive into the revenue models, not all apps aren’t out to make money.
 I see two situations where you don’t necessarily need a revenue model:

 - You’re building an iPhone or iPad app just as a hobby